Israel Pounds Gaza After Biden Outlines Ceasefire Plan

-(MENAFN- Gulf Times) Israeli forces hammered Rafah in southern Gaza with tanks and artillery Saturday, hours after US President Joe Biden said Israel was offering a new roadmap towards a full ceasefire.
+Israeli forces hammered Rafah in southern Gaza with tanks and artillery on Saturday, hours after US President Joe Biden said Israel was offering a new roadmap towards a full ceasefire.

 Shortly after Biden's announcement, Israeli Prime Minister Benjamin Netanyahu insisted his country would still pursue the war until it had reached all its aims.

+A permanent ceasefire without those conditions being met was "a non-starter", he said.

-Hamas, meanwhile, said it "views positively" the Israeli plan laid out by Biden.
+Hamas, meanwhile, said it "views positively" the plan laid out by Biden.

-In his first major address outlining a possible end to the nearly eight-month war, the US president said Israel's three-stage offer would begin with a six-week phase that would see Israeli forces withdraw from all populated areas of Gaza.
+In his first major address outlining a possible end to the conflict, the US president said Israel's three-stage offer would begin with a six-week phase that would see Israeli forces withdraw from all populated areas of Gaza.

-It would also see the "release of a number of hostages... in exchange for (the) release of hundreds of Palestinian prisoners".
+It would also see the "release of a number of hostages, including women, the elderly, the wounded, in exchange for (the) release of hundreds of Palestinian prisoners".

-Israel and the Palestinians would then negotiate for a lasting ceasefire -- but the truce would continue so long as talks are ongoing, Biden said.
+Israel and the Palestinians would then negotiate during those six weeks for a lasting ceasefire, but the truce would continue while the talks remained underway, Biden said.

 US Secretary of State Antony Blinken called his counterparts from Jordan, Saudi Arabia and Turkey on Friday to press the deal.